 All Interests: Gastrointestinal Motility Disorders

-Dr. Christie Blanton practices adult gastroenterology in New Orleans, LA and Metairie, LA.
-She studied medicine at the University of Alabama at Birmingham School of Medicine.
+Dr. Christie Blanton specializes in adult gastroenterology and practices in New Orleans, LA and Metairie, LA.
+Dr. Blanton studied medicine at the University of Alabama at Birmingham School of Medicine.
 In her practice, Dr. Blanton focuses on crohn's disease, irritable bowel syndrome (IBS), and colitis.
-Dr. Blanton takes Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+She takes Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
 Dr. Blanton is professionally affiliated with Tulane Medical Center.

 Relevant Interests: , Crohn's disease, irritable bowel syndrome (IBS), colitis